nanakoohashi/SQL/Theory.md

 ### Candidate Key
 A column or set of columns in a table that uniquely identifies any database row without referring to other data.
   - A minimal superkey without any unnecessary attributes (theoretical).
+### Foreign Key
+The primary key of one table that has been placed into another table to create a **common attribute**.
+Used to ensure referential integrity.

 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.